3D Question Answering: Experiments

-\textbf{Data Preparation.} We split our data into train/val/test sets following the ScanNet~\cite{dai2017scannet}, and ensure disjoint scenes for each split.
-According to the type of the answers for each question, we split the test set into 4 sub-classes: Yes/No (Y/N), Color, Number, and Others.
-We use the accuracy defined in Eq.(\ref{eq:acc}) as the evaluation metric for the following experiments.
+We split our data into train\trysq{ing}/val\trysq{idation}/test sets following the standard split~\cite{qi2019deep, liu2021} of ScanNet~\cite{dai2017scannet}, and ensure disjoint scenes \trysq{in} each split. \frysq{The number of questions is 8551, 609, 902 for train, validation and test splits\srysq{, respectively}.} According to the type of the answers for each question, we split the test set into \trysq{four} sub-classes: Yes/No (Y/N), Color, Number, and \frysq{Others. } We use the top-1 accuracy, \trysq{called the} exact token match (EM), following the common practice in VQA~\cite{chou2020visual,docvqa_wacv,lobry2020rsvqa,biten2019scene,kafle2018dvqa,zhu2016visual7w,ren2015exploring,malinowski2014multi}, as the evaluation metric for the following experiments, \trysq{as} EM was introduced as a good evaluation metric in QA tasks, especially for single-word answers.
+We also include the METEOR~\cite{gurari2018vizwiz,chen2015microsoft,abadenkowski2014meteor} metric, which was designed \trysq{to evaluate} longer ph\trysq{r}ases, as more than $\frac{1}{4}$ of the answers in our ScanQA dataset exceed one word.